joelhawksley/identity/components/slides.md

 # [fit] 6s

-^ In our monolith's test suite, Controller tests take about six seconds for loading a page and asserting against its content.
+^ In our test suite, controller tests take about six seconds for loading a page and asserting against the content.

 ^ What about our new unit tests?